linkailan/SimpleCalculator/README.md

 # SimpleCalculator

-Using Java to create a simple calculator
+# Using Java to create a simple calculator.
-A Menu for user to pick a choice
+# A Menu for user to pick a choice.
-Allow user to do addition, substraction, multiplication and divition
+# Allow user to do addition, substraction, multiplication and divition.